sustech-cs304/team-project-25spring-36/report1 - 36.md

 #### 1. **Intuitive Course Resource Management**

 - **For Students:**
    Log in and dive into your courses!
-Instantly access all your enrolled class materials—notes, videos, and more—right at your fingertips, neatly organized and ready to explore.
+Instantly access all your enrolled class materials—notes, and more—right at your fingertips, neatly organized and ready to explore.
 - **For Teachers:**
    Sign in and take control!
-Easily assign courses to students, upload fresh materials like slides or videos, and share coding challenges with just a tap—teaching made simple and fun.
+Easily assign courses to students, upload fresh materials like slides and share coding challenges with just a tap—teaching made simple and fun.

 #### 2. **In-Text Code Execution**